DebugBundle

 • Your repository owns everything after the workflow starts: issue creation, agent invocation, PR creation, and triage policy.

 • Full bundle JSON is not embedded in the dispatch payload.
-The workflow fetches it on demand with the DebugBundle member token.
+Incident workflows can fetch it on demand with debugbundle/action@v1; hosted improvement workflows can fetch github.event.client_payload.links.bundle with a DebugBundle member token.

 • The fetch step uses the separately published debugbundle/action@v1; the core repo only keeps the example workflow YAML files.